-OFFICE OF THE GOVERNOR NEWS RELEASE: GOVERNOR IGE LIFTS MASK REQUIREMENT FOR OUTDOOR ACTIVITIES, GIVES GREEN LIGHT TO OCEAN SPORTS COMPETITIONS – Honolulu and Kaua’i County orders also approvedPosted on May 25, 2021 in Latest News, Newsroom, Press Releases
+OFFICE OF THE GOVERNOR NEWS RELEASE: GOVERNOR IGE LIFTS MASK REQUIREMENT FOR OUTDOOR ACTIVITIES, GIVES GREEN LIGHT TO OCEAN SPORTS COMPETITIONS – Honolulu and Kaua’i County orders also approvedPosted on May 25, 2021 in COVID-19, COVID-19 News Releases, Latest Department News, Newsroom, Office of the Governor Press Releases

 For video click here

 HONOLULU – Gov. David Ige has issued an amendment to the 19th emergency proclamation lifting the mask mandate for all individuals outdoors, effective immediately.

 Mask wearing is still highly recommended outdoors, when in large groups.
 The indoor mask mandate remains unchanged.

 “The virus is still circulating in our community, and unvaccinated people are particularly at risk,” said Gov. Ige.
 “Until more people are vaccinated, we must continue to take precautions indoors and outdoors in large groups for the safety of our loved ones, neighbors and communities.”

 Gov. Ige also announced that the state will lift the suspension of ocean sports competitions beginning June 1.
 This includes surfing, canoeing and swimming events among others.

 The state will resume issuing permits for ocean activities, and the counties will issue permits for the use of parks.
 Permits will be issued with the understanding that health and safety protocols are followed to protect communities, contestants, and spectators.